What is in this leaflet

-This leaflet answers some common questions about Levetiracetam-GH Tablets 250 mg, 500 mg and 1000 mg.
+This leaflet answers some common questions about Levetiracetam-GH.
 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking Levetiracetam-GH Tablets 250 mg, 500 mg and 1000 mg against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking Levetiracetam-GH against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Epilepsy is a condition where you have repeated seizures (fits).
+Epilepsy is a condition where you have repeated seizures.
 There are many different types of seizures, ranging from mild to severe.

-Levetiracetam-GH Tablets may be used alone, or in combination with other medicines, to treat your condition.
+Levetiracetam-GH may be used alone, or in combination with other medicines, to treat your condition.

-Your doctor may prescribe Levetiracetam-GH Tablets in addition to your current therapy.
+Your doctor may have prescribed this medicine in addition to your current therapy.